dimispapa/bouldering-cyprus/README.md

 - **Accessibility:** Ensured the application is accessible to all users.
 - **Best Practices:** Followed web development best practices.
 - **SEO:** Optimized for search engine visibility.

-## Error Monitoring with Sentry
-The application uses Sentry for comprehensive error monitoring and tracking:

-- **Real-Time Error Tracking:** Captures and displays errors as they occur.
-- **Contextual Information:** Includes stack traces and request context in error reports.
-- **JavaScript Error Tracking:** Logs frontend issues for seamless debugging.
-- **Alerts and Notifications:** Sends alerts for critical issues.

 # Deployment